 Welcome to CLARREO Pathfinder

-CLARREO Pathfinder’s data will help us better understand Earth’s changing climate.
+CLARREO Pathfinder’s data will help us better understand the Earth’s changing system.
 CLARREO Pathfinder (CPF) data will do this by taking highly accurate measurements of sunlight reflected by Earth and the Moon.
 These measurements, which will be anchored to international standards, will be five to ten times more accurate than those from existing sensors.
 CPF will have the unique ability to maintain its high accuracy throughout its lifetime.
 CPF will also showcase novel techniques in transferring its high accuracy to other sensors monitoring Earth.
-Higher accuracy means greater certainty in our measurements, which makes it possible to detect Earth’s subtle climate change trends decades sooner than otherwise possible, and provides the knowledge needed to make informed decisions in response.
+Higher accuracy means greater certainty in our measurements, which makes it possible to detect changes in Earth’s system decades sooner than otherwise possible.

-The spectral content of reflected sunlight carries climate information back to space.
+The spectral content of reflected sunlight carries information back to space.

 CPF will measure reflected sunlight better than current Earth-viewing sensors.